Kin The Know

 While pumping and dumping your breast milk won't speed up the elimination of the alcohol from your body, if you're going to be away from your baby and missing the next feed then pumping and dumping the milk will help you maintain your milk supply and avoid discomfort.

-If you're not experiencing any discomfort, you do not have to pump and can simply feed your baby after that two-hour window as usual.
+If you're not experiencing any discomfort, you do not have to pump and can simply feed your baby after that 2-hour window as usual.

 All of the tools you need to take your reproductive health into your own hands.